janlan97/LWC-Syntax-Highlighter/README.md

 - **Multi-Language Support**: Easily highlight code in various languages like JavaScript, HTML, Apex, and more by simply setting the `language` attribute.
 - **Prism.js Integration**: Utilizes Prism.js for robust and customizable syntax highlighting.
 - **js-beautify Integration**: Automatically formats your code according to the specified language, making it more readable and maintainable.
 You can include your own formatting options.
-- **Dynamic Code Rendering**: The component dynamically renders the highlighted code based on the `code` attribute passed to it.
+- **Dynamic Code Rendering**: The component dynamically renders the `code` with reflected syntax highlighting and formatting according to the language.
+- **Edit / Read**: Component can be used in either read or edit mode.
 - **Modal Included**: Supports modals for code editing and copying, making it versatile for both display and interaction.
-Just click on input!

 ## Components